-This paper represents a little step in the systematic study of the VC-dimensions of graphs initiated by \citet{KKRUW97}.
+This work represents a continuation of the systematic study of the VC-dimensions of graphs initiated by \citet{KKRUW97}.
 We have concentrated on the VC-dimension with respect to $k$-connected subgraphs.
-First we have given upper and lower bounds.
-In this context it would be interesting to improve the lower bound in \Cref{lowerbound}.
-Then we have proved $\mathsf{NP}$-completeness results for the associated decision problem.
-It would be interesting to check whether the problem for planar graphs becomes easier for large values of $k$.
-We intend to further study the complexity of the problem when the input graph belongs to other classes than the one of planar graphs.
-Moreover, we intend to focus on the VC-dimension with respect to other classes of subgraphs.
+In particular, we have proved the $\mathsf{NP}$-completeness of the associated decision problem and observed its decidability in linear time for graphs of bounded clique-width.
+In this context, we believe two interesting open problems arise: determine the complexity for unit interval graphs and for planar graphs in the remaining cases $3 \leq k \leq 5$.
+We conjecture that the first problem is in $\mathsf{P}$.
+Finally, it would be interesting to focus on the study of the VC-dimension with respect to other classes of subgraphs.